zhouyl/flowblade/docs/components/disclosure/accordion.md

 # Accordion

 Accordion component for organizing collapsible content sections in a vertical stack.
+Accordion provides a flexible way to display collapsible content.

 ## Basic Usage